 Rick’s practice encompasses all types of financings for non-profit, public, and for-profit entities.
-He is involved in structuring complex public finance, project finance, PPP, and commercial loan transactions.
-His areas of concentration are in the affordable, market rate, seniors and student housing, health care, education, PPP, community development, cultural, and social services sectors.
+He is involved in structuring complex public finance, project finance, public private partnerships (PPP) and commercial loan transactions.
+His areas of concentration are in the affordable, market rate, seniors and student housing, health care, education, PPPs, community development, cultural, and social services sectors.
 Rick heads the firm’s Nonprofit Finance group in the New York office.

 Affordable, Market Rate, Seniors and Student Housing.
 Rick represents Fannie Mae in providing long-term financing for affordable and combined market rate/affordable (80/20) multi-family and seniors housing projects ranging from the rehabilitation of maintenance-deferred public housing projects into renovated affordable housing stock utilizing PPP ownership structures under HUD’s Rental Assistance Demonstration (RAD) conversion program; to 100% affordable and affordable seniors housing projects involving real property tax abatements, low income housing tax credits, increased zoning benefits, and multiple levels of subsidies and loans; to large 80/20 and mixed-use projects both in primary and secondary market transactions.
 Rick represents for-profit and nonprofit owners in developing affordable, market rate, mixed-use housing and student residence facilities.